Centrally situated, Genoa is the perfect home base from which to discover many fascinating villages in Liguria! Maybe a day trip.

 3. Take a ferry boat to reach the tiny village of San Fruttuoso di Camogli

-A pearl of rare beauty in the shell of the luxuriant promontory of Portofino, San Fruttuoso di Camogli is one of my favorite spots in Liguria, close to Genoa!
+A pearl of rare beauty in the shell of the luxuriant promontory of Portofino, San Fruttuoso di Camogli is one of our favorite spots in Liguria, close to Genoa!

 4. Meet real Italian artisans in Chiavari

-One of the things that I’m interested in when I travel is getting in touch with local people knowing more about their life and their jobs, such as in Chiavari seaside village where I met local artisans who have welcomed me in their small and old workshops.
+One of the things that we’re interested in when we travel is getting in touch with local people knowing more about their life and their jobs, such as in Chiavari seaside village where we met local artisans who have welcomed me in their small and old workshops.

-They showed me their works and I was fascinated by these people who carry on centuries of family traditions with great passion!
+They showed me their works and we were fascinated by these people who carry on centuries of family traditions with great passion!